Introduced by Brian Corcoran, Managing Editor, Emmanuel Research Review

 Section Two: A Biblical Perspective on Sharing Worship Space

 The Bible gives us many examples why sharing worship space is essential for the Body of Christ and closely connected with who Jesus wants his disciples and his Church to be.
-In this section I want to briefly address five biblical aspects to consider in this context which are interconnected.
+In this section I want to briefly address five biblical aspects9 to consider in this context which are interconnected.
 Some of the aspects might refer more to the situation of the owner of the church buildings, whereas others are important for both parties.

 The Body of Christ – a Loving Relationship